syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Shapes.md

 1. You can easily manage group of shapes, pictures, text boxes, or charts as a group shape.
 2. You can move several shapes or images simultaneously and apply the same formatting properties for children of group shapes.

-N> 1.While grouping the shapes or other objects, the shapes should be positioned relative to the “Page”.
+N> 1.
+While grouping the shapes or other objects, the shapes should be positioned relative to the “Page”.
-N> 2.While grouping the shapes or other objects, the wrapping style should not be "In Line with Text".
+N> 2.
+While grouping the shapes or other objects, the wrapping style should not be "In Line with Text".

 The following code example illustrates how to create group shape in Word document.